borntofrappe/fullstack-d3/README.md

 });
 ```

-_Plese also note:_ with the `function` keyword, `this` describes the element behind the event.
+_Plese note:_ with the `function` keyword `this` describes the element behind the event.
 The concept is useful to target the specific element.

 ```js
 rectangles.on("mouseenter", function (event, d) {